Historic Albuquerque High Campus

 The Lofts at Albuquerque High was 70 rental lofts in 2 buildings in 2003.
 Today, it’s 234 total homes in 7 buildings including the BelVedere/Urban Courtyard Living block of 13 buildings.
 As a result, we are now the City’s highest density neighborhood with a vibrant and growing residential community.

 The Artichoke Cafe was the only star in the restaurant constellation in 2003.
-Today, residents of The Lofts and EDo enjoy a five-minute walk to a variety of outstanding, diverse eateries: The Grove Café, The Standard Diner, Pizzeria Farina, Holy Cow, Gravy, Hartford Square, and A&B Lunchbox.
+Today, residents of The Lofts and EDo enjoy a five-minute walk to a variety of outstanding, diverse eateries: The Grove Café, Pizzeria Farina, The Range Café, La Finca, Holy Cow, and 2G’s.

-Local small businesses are flourishing, such as Route 66 Dry Cleaners, Two Time Couture, Bhava Yoga Studio, Waves Salon, The Fox & the Octopus, Chez D’Or Salon & Skin Spa, Rebel Workout, and Revelry Salon.
+Local small businesses are flourishing, such as Route 66 Dry Cleaners, Two Time Couture, Bhava Yoga Studio, Waves Salon, Nuve Salon, Funky Olive Design, Revelry Salon, and State Farm Insurance.
 Others are coming.

 The 1927 Manual Arts Building at Historic Albuquerque High is renovated and open—two levels of 15 apartments above ground-level commercial.
 The formerly vacant 1926 Memorial Hospital is now Hotel Parq Central, a 74-room boutique hotel with rooftop bar.
 The Rail Runner train service to Santa Fe leaves daily from the Alvarado Transportation Center, just two blocks west of Broadway and Central.
-The City has applied for $80 million in Federal transportation funds to install a Bus Rapid Transit (BRT) system on Central Avenue from San Mateo to the Biopark.
 The City Council, led by former Councilor Roxanna Meyers and current Councilor Isaac Benton, hired “Walkable City” author Jeff Speck to create a Downtown Walkability Analysis and Recommendations in 2014.

 Because of activity on Broadway and Central, millions of dollars have gone into the renovation and improvement of the single-family homes and small apartment buildings on the neighborhood streets of historic Huning Highlands.